-- 170. Target: 65% recycled by 2020; recover value from 90% by 2020 (includes recycling). - 171.
-Performance: Regional/national targets are no longer relevant since the regional tier of reporting has been removed, and the publication of the Waste Management Plan for England 2013 removed national targets.
-Therefore, it is not possible to report against this target.
+160. Target: 65% recycled by 2020; recover value from 90% by 2020 (includes recycling).

-172. However, Table 13 shows 100% of new consented capacity in 2017-18 will have the potential to recycle and/or recover value from Commercial and Industrial (C&I) waste yielding an additional 60,000tpa processing capacity.
-This was the same in 2016-17 but over fewer sites yielding less capacity.
-In 2015-16 this figure was 67%.
+- 161. Performance: Regional/national targets are no longer relevant since the regional tier of reporting has been removed, and the publication of the Waste Management Plan for England 2013 removed national targets.
+Therefore, it is not possible to report against this target. - 162.
+However, Table 13 shows 88% of new consented capacity in 2018-19 will have the potential to recycle and/or recover value from Commercial and Industrial (C&I) waste yielding an additional 400,000tpa processing capacity.